gharatanurag/firstrepo/README.md

-This is the readme file
+This is the readme file from dev branch.

 This is commit from dev branch